blairscriven/Groundwater-Buffer-Raster/README.md

 # Groundwater Raster Buffer - QGIS Plugin

 Expands and interpolates edge values of Water Surface Elevation (WSE) rasters to produce groundwater (GW) buffer rasters.
-Requires a vector version of the WSE file.
+Requires a vectorized version of the WSE file.
 Below is an example of the plugin processing a 75 metre groundwater buffer around a WSE file:

 <img src="WSE_a.png"  width=30% height=30%><img src="WSE_b.png"  width=30% height=30%>